-Pages: 132 Size: 5x7
+Pages: 132 Size: 5 x 7

-Illustrations: 20 black-and-white images
+Illustrations: 20 b&w illus.

 CBS’s The Twilight Zone (1959–1964) remains a benchmark of serious telefantasy and one of the most iconic series in the history of American television.
 Barry Keith Grant carefully situates The Twilight Zone within the history of broadcast television and American culture, both of which were changing dramatically during the five seasons the series originally aired.
 At the same time, the genres of science fiction, horror, and fantasy were moving from marginal to mainstream, a cultural shift that The Twilight Zone was both part of and largely responsible for.